LJ-Solana/xrp-evm-lending/README.md

 ## Features

 - **Lending and Borrowing:** Users can lend their crypto assets to earn interest or borrow assets by providing collateral.
+- **Collateral Management:** Users manage how much they can borrow based on the LTV of their collateral.
+- **Additional Tokens:** Owner of the contract can add newly supported tokens with 'address tokenAddress;, uint256 LTV;, uint256 stableRate;, string name;'
-- **APY/APR Information:** Real-time information about Annual Percentage Yield (APY) and Annual Percentage Rate (APR) is available.
+- **APY/APR Information:** Information about asset Annual Percentage Yield (APY) and Annual Percentage Rate (APR) is available.
 - **User Wallet Integration:** Supports integration with MetaMask or other compatible wallets for secure transactions.
+- **All Token Info:** Users can fetch information on all supported tokens by the protocol.
 - **Asset Management:** Users can view their asset balances, lending positions, and borrowing positions.
-- **Responsive Design:** A user-friendly and responsive web interface for both desktop and mobile users.

 ## Getting Started